PawDevUK/Portfolio-react/README.md

 ### To Do
+* add stack icons to project cards
+* change login project img on content centered.
+* add github theme to button
 #### Implement Bot Chat To Main Page.
 * design modern looking interface, not too big and not too fancy\
   Simple with basic functionally and matching color schemes
 * get access token for unlimited requests.
 At the moment 150 per day
-* add stack icons to project cards
-* change login project img on content centered.